TEDxGeorgetown 2020 Speaker Applications Are Closed.

 Thank you for your interest in speaking at TEDxGeorgetown.
 While searching for some of the most esteemed leaders and citizens of our community and the world, our committee was mesmerized by your story.
 In spirit of the TED mission of spreading ideas worth spreading, it would be our honor for professional guest speakers, such as yourself, to attend our event and play a role in educating and inspiring a community of aspiring global leaders.

 This year, TEDxGeorgetown will be taking place remotely on November 14th, 2020.
 The decision to move our conference online came after careful deliberation to ensure the health and safety of speakers and attendees.
-Recognizing that all change must begin with an initial thought, idea, or action, the conference theme we have chosen this year is Ripples —It Starts with a Drop.
 We invite you to share how you have taken the potential of an idle idea and transformed it into tangible success through determination, persistence, and leadership.

 Please find included in this speaker invitation general information pertaining to TED, TEDx, and the TED Commandments.
 Additionally, you will find specific information to TEDxGeorgetown, our conference, theme,

 conference goals, and speaker requirements.